SciKit-Surgery/PythonTemplate/README.rst

   cookiecutter https://github.com/SciKit-Surgery/PythonTemplate.git

-3. Answer the questions to configure your template (press enter to choose defaults), for further details on available answers see "List of Parameters" below.
+3. Answer the questions to configure your template (press enter to choose defaults), for further details on available answers.
+See "List of Parameters" below.

 4. Create a local git repository for your new project and commit the files.